cocos3d/cocos3d/README.md

 cocos2d & OpenGL ES Version Compatibility
 -----------------------------------------

-cocos3d is compatible with `cocos2d` `1.1` and `1.0.1`, for using fixed-pipeline OpenGL ES 1.1,
+cocos3d is compatible with `cocos2d` `1.1` and `1.0.1`, for using fixed-pipeline OpenGL ES 1.1 (iOS)
-and is compatible with `cocos2d` `2.1` and `2.0`, for using programmable-pipeline OpenGL ES 2.0.
+or OpenGL (OSX), and is compatible with `cocos2d` `2.1` and `2.0`, for using programmable-pipeline OpenGL ES 2.0 (iOS) or OpenGL (OSX).

-When linking to a cocos2d library version, keep in mind that if you want to use OpenGL ES 2.0, you must use a `cocos2d 2.x` version, and if you want to use OpenGL ES 1.1, you must use a `cocos2d 1.x` version.
+When linking to a cocos2d library version, keep in mind that if you want to use shaders and a programmable pipeline using OpenGL ES 2.0 (iOS) or OpenGL (OSX), you must use a `cocos2d 2.x` version, and if you want to use a fixed pipeline using OpenGL ES 1.1 (iOS) or OpenGL (OSX), you must use a `cocos2d 1.x` version.

-Because of this, you cannot use both OpenGL ES 2.0 and OpenGL ES 1.1 within a single cocos3d app.
+Because of this, you cannot mix the use of fixed and programmable pipelines within a single app.
-However, you can easily change whether an app uses OpenGL ES 2.0 or OpenGL ES 1.1 by folliwng these steps within any Xcode project (including any of the included demo apps):
+However, you can easily change whether an app uses a programmable or fixed rendering pipeline by changing the version of `cocos2d` that is linked, by following these steps within any Xcode project (including any of the included demo apps):

 1. Delete the reference to the cocos2d group in the Xcode Project Navigator panel.
 2. Run the install_cocos3d script again and identify the new version of cocos2d to be linked.
-   Keep in mind that you must link `cocos2d 2.x` if you want to use OpenGL ES 2.0, and you must link `cocos2d 1.x` if you want to use OpenGL ES 1.x.
+   Keep in mind that you must link `cocos2d 2.x` if you want to use OpenGL ES 2.0 (iOS) or OpenGL (OSX) with a programmable rendering pipeline, and you must link `cocos2d 1.x` if you want to use OpenGL ES 1.x (iOS) or OpenGL (OSX) with a fixed rendering pipeline.
 3. Add the newly linked cocos2d files to the project by dragging the `cocos2d` folder from the cocos3d distribution folder to the Xcode Project Navigator panel.